durandaltheta/hermesconcurrencyengine/memory.md

 Resource limits are more of a heuristic than the previously described strategies.
 Specifically, they are tied to the specific size limits of `hce::pool_allocator<T>`s used internally by `hce::scheduler` objects, related to things like coroutine queue memory caching.
 Sane limits allow for more efficient coroutine processing in the median case, because less time is spent by the `hce::scheduler` allocating resources which are constantly being reused.

 These values have *no* effect on the actual code running *inside* the coroutines running on a given `hce::scheduler`.
 They are instead about smoothing the algorithmic processing of scheduling itself.

+## Blocking Call Resource Limits
+A fourth example of memory allocation optimization is in the creation and caching of `hce::blocking::call()` workers because threads are unavoidably expensive:
+ - they require system calls for startup, kernel scheduling, and shutdown (very slow)
+ - their memory cost is larger than most user objects (due to stack size and `thread_local`s)

+Due to this there is a need to balance startup speed via worker thread caching versus holding unnecessary amounts of memory from caching worker threads.

+Therefore this framework provides a few key configurations which allow the user to fine tune their blocking call management:
+- `HCEPROCESSBLOCKWORKERRESOURCELIMIT`: The count of cacheable workers shared amongst a process-wide cache.
+- `HCEGLOBALSCHEDULERBLOCKWORKERRESOURCELIMIT`: The count of cacheable workers for *only* the thread running the global scheduler in a lockfree cache.
+- `HCEDEFAULTSCHEDULERBLOCKWORKERRESOURCELIMIT`: The count of cacheable workers for threads running  other schedulers in their own lockfree caches.

+If memory consumption is a primary concern, consider limiting or setting to `0` each of these values, forcing deallocation after every `hce::blocking::call()`.

+If CPU efficiency is the primary concern, set `HCEPROCESSBLOCKWORKERRESOURCELIMIT` high enough to handle the median count of blocking tasks.

+If lock contention on the `hce::blocking::service` object is a limiting factor, ensure the scheduler resource limits are high enough so that the lock on the `hce::blocking::service` is lowered.